Szumo/pyconpl-2018-talk/slides.md

 ### Maintaining a legacy Python service

-* A bit of background  - solo project taken over from someone who recently left, with no documentation or unit tests, meant to be replaced within 6 months
+* A bit of background  - solo project taken over from someone who recently left

 --

+* Backend service using Python 2 and CherryPy 3

+--

+* No documentation

+--

+* No unit tests

+--

+* "We'll have it rewritten in Java in 6 months"

+---

+## Story 2 (continued)

 * What happens when your misunderstand what you're supposed to be doing